roquec/portfolio/src/content/_articles/2023-10-26-smooth-state-persistence-in-mpas/index.md

 * Finally, we start observing for changes by calling the `observe` method.

 ### 2. Observation
-Look for the elements we are interested in withing the `callback` function of the `MutationObserver`.
+Look for the elements we are interested in within the `callback` function of our `MutationObserver`.
 ```javascript
 function callback(mutationList, observer) {
   for (const mutation of mutationList) {